Russian Civil War: From "democratic counter-revolution" to the White movement

+Although the White movement included a variety of political opinions, from the liberals through monarchists to the ultra-nationalist Black Hundreds, and did not have universally-accepted leader or doctrine, the main force behind the movement were the conservative officers, and the resulting movement shared many traits with widespread right-wing counter-revolutionary movements of the time, namely nationalism, racism, distrust of liberal and democratic politics, clericalism, contempt for the common man and dislike of industrial civilization; although not all of the participants of the movement wanted a restoration of Tsarism, it generally preferred it to the revolution, and its main goal became to establish an order which would share the main features of the imperial one; its positive program was largely summarized in the slogan of "united and indivisible Russia" which meant the restoration of imperial state borders (excluding Poland and Finland) and its denial of the right to self-determination and the resulting hostility towards the movements for national independence; the movement is associated with pogroms and antisemitism, although its relations with the Jews were more complex, as at first, for example, Jewish proprietors supported the anti-Bolsheviks, but later the movement became known for its antisemitic pogroms and propaganda and discrimination against the Jews.

+When the White Army was created, the structure of the Russian Army of the Provisional Government period was used, while almost every individual formation had its own characteristics.
+The military art of the White Army was based on the experience of World War I, which, however, left a strong imprint on the specifics of the Civil War.

 Allied intervention

-The Western Allies armed and supported opponents of the Bolsheviks.
-They were worried about a possible Russo-German alliance, the prospect of the Bolsheviks making good on their threats to default on Imperial Russia's massive foreign loans and the possibility that Communist revolutionary ideas would spread (a concern shared by many Central Powers).
+The Western Allies armed and supported the Whites.
+They were worried about a possible Russo-German alliance, the prospect of the Bolsheviks making good on their threats to default on Imperial Russia's massive foreign debts and the possibility that Communist revolutionary ideas would spread (a concern shared by many Central Powers).
 Hence, many of the countries expressed their support for the Whites, including the provision of troops and supplies.
 Winston Churchill declared that Bolshevism must be "strangled in its cradle".
 The British and French had supported Russia during World War I on a massive scale with war materials.

 After the treaty, it looked like much of that material would fall into the hands of the Germans.
 To meet that danger, the Allies intervened with Great Britain and France sending troops into Russian ports.
 There were violent clashes with the Bolsheviks.
 Britain intervened in support of the White forces to defeat the Bolsheviks and prevent the spread of communism across Europe.